shofiqtest/shofiqtest/README.md

 ### Hi there, I'm [Shofiq!](https://github.com/shofiqtest/shofiq.github-oi)👋

-I'm a Software Developer who is passionate about in software development and test.
+I'm a Software Developer who is passionate about software development and test.

 Here are some ideas to get you started: